Select Page

 Help build, connect and strengthen Oregon’s solidarity economy.

-The ONE Project Steering Circle:
+The ONE Project Organizing Circle:

 Shawn Furst (she/they)